 Strapping on your ice skates and wobbling around the rink is a must-do if you’re visiting New York in winter.
 From Central Park to the tip of Manhattan, the city has plenty of skating options.
 One of the most famous spots is the Wollman Rink – a festive rom-com favourite at the south of Central Park with a backdrop of Manhattan’s skyscrapers.

 You can also ice skate next to the giant Christmas tree at the Rockefeller Centre.
-It’s one of the city’s most popular skating spots so book in advance, with early slots and weekdays less busy.
+It’s one of the city’s most popular skating spots so book in advance, with early slots and weekdays the quietest times.
 There are more ice rinks in Bryant Park’s Winter Village, the Rink at Brookfield Place in Battery Park and the indoor Sky Rink on Pier 61 at Chelsea Piers.

 2. Visit a pop-up Christmas market

-Bryant Park’s Winter Village is also home to New York’s biggest Christmas market, open from 28 October 2022–2 January 2023.
+Bryant Park’s Winter Village is also home to New York’s biggest Christmas market from 25 October 2024–5 January 2025.
 Over 170 over stalls sell food and gifts, from jewellery and candles to artworks and homewares.
-There’s also an open-air pop-up eatery called the Lodge by the ice rink which serves food and festive cocktails.
+There are also cozy heated igloos available to hire and an open-air pop-up eatery called the Lodge serving food and festive cocktails.

-You can also find Christmas markets in the spectacular (and indoor so it’s warm) setting of New York’s Grand Central Station and at Union Square and Columbus Circle.
-There are also special events like the Renegade Craft Fair and Brooklyn Flea Dumbo for unique fashion, beauty and craft gifts.
-Check latest details for locations and opening times.
+You can also find Christmas markets in the spectacular – and indoor so it’s warm – setting of New York’s Grand Central Station (11 November–24 December) and at Union Square (16 November–24 December) and Columbus Circle (28 November–31 December).
+There are also special events like the Renegade Craft Fair and Brooklyn and Chelsea Flea markets.

 3. Build a snowman in Central Park